groundboi/seancodes.io/src/content/home.md

 # githubCalendar: 'stelcodes'
 ---

 My personal corner of the web where I write about software engineering, security and privacy, and other general tech musings.
-No AI filler.
+No AI filler or monetization.